 A man can visit his lover only at night.
 He must enter from the window and leave the house, always through the window, before the sunrise.

 To interrupt a relationship, a girl only needs to close the window.
 The guy will understand.

 In the Mosuo culture marriage doesn’t exist, couples are not tied by any kind of economic relationship, the children are raised by the family of the mother and inherit her family name.
 Also, the father has no right to be introduced to his son before the ceremony during which the child “becomes” a man.

 Having several lovers and children from different men is acceptable in Mosuo society.
-However most of girls choose to undertake monogamous relationships.
+However, most of the girls choose to undertake monogamous relationships.

 Men don’t need to work…

 The last urban legend tells that Mosuo men don’t need to work, they rest all day and keep their energy for the night visits to their lovers.
-The reality is that men deal with do the fishing, farming, slaughter and preservation of the meat for the winter.
+The reality is that men deal with doing the fishing, farming, slaughter, and preservation of the meat for the winter.